Last updated: August 19, 2021

 What are the options departments can offer NEW international students?

 It is important to understand that NEW international students are incoming international students who have not already been studying at a U.S. institution with F-1 nonimmigrant student status.
 Students who began study in the fall from their home countries would be new international students for purposes of the immigration regulations.
 (Students coming to FSU after studying at other U.S. institutions in F-1 status are NOT considered NEW international students for immigration purposes.
 Refer to the questions regarding transfer and change of level students.)

 These are scenarios for NEW international students:

 - Graduate Assistant appointment not possible if no U.S. bank account.
-Possible COVID-19 waivers with student paying fees.
-(Verify with College)

 - Full course of study optional unless receiving waivers or the Latin America/Caribbean scholarship.